top of page

 "Sunday morning: I heard the sounds of unfamiliar planes flying low over our house, punctuated by the sound of machine gun fire!
 At first I thought the US Navy was playing games this time with blanks in their guns.
 I sat up in my bed to see what was happening.
 My second floor bedroom was high enough that I could see over the single story officer’s quarters between our house and the airfield.
 I saw what looked like a big wooden warehouse rise up in the air and disintegrate!
 WWII was underway for the Campbell family!"

-It was a Sunday morning on December 7, 1941 when Japanese planes bombed the US naval base at Pearl Harbor in Honolulu, Hawaii.
-It was then President Franklin D. Roosevelt gave his iconic Day of Infamy speech in front of Congress, and declared war on Japan as a response of the attack.
+It was a sleepy Sunday morning on December 7, 1941 when Japanese planes bombed the US naval base at Pearl Harbor in Honolulu, Hawaii.
+The next day, President Franklin D. Roosevelt gave his iconic Day of Infamy speech in front of Congress, and America declared war on Japan.

-In this post, you will read the story of James D. Campbell, III who witnessed being part of the area where Pearl Harbor was attacked, and how he felt during those horrific times.
+This is the story of James D. Campbell, III who, as a teen, witnessed the attacks on Wheeler Army Airfield, near Pearl Harbor, and how he felt during that horrific time.

 James D. Campbell, II

-James D. Campbell, II (1901-1993) was the son of Lieutenant Colonial Robert F. Campbell and Else Kohler, and the brother of Dorothy Miller.
+James D. Campbell, II (1901-1993) was the son of Lieutenant Colonel Robert F. Campbell, Elsie Campbell, and the brother of Dorothy Miller.

-Fun Fact # 1: His ascendants were soldiers who served from the American Revolution to the First Barbary War to World War I.
+Fun Fact # 1: His ancestors were soldiers who served from the American Revolution to the First Barbary War to World War I.

-He was enlisted in 1917 during World War I as a radio operator and corporal in the 108th Field Artillery Regiment, 28th Division, PNG in the Army Expeditionary Force (AEF).
-He received four Battle Stars.
+James II enlisted in 1917 during World War I as a radio operator and corporal in the 108th Field Artillery Regiment, 28th Division, PNG in the Army Expeditionary Force (AEF).
+He earned four Battle Stars.
 After the war, James eventually returned home in PA to finish his education.
-During the Depression era, he served as a company commander at several Civilian Conservation Corps (CCC) in Pennsylvania.
-During his time with the corps, he contributed to those affected by the Susquehanna Valley food in 1936.
+During the Depression era, he served as a company commander for the Civilian Conservation Corps (CCC) in Pennsylvania where he supervised several encampments of the "CCC Boys."
+During this time, his men provided assistance to those affected by the St. Patrick's Day flood in the Susquehanna Valley from Match 17-20, 1936.

 Fun Fact # 2: They sailed on the SS Leviathan, which was a German ship given to the US as part of the war reparations from World War I.